-- Award winners will be notified of the Award Panel’s decision by 1Q2022.
+- Awardees will be notified of the Award Panel’s decision by January 2024.

-- All award recipients are invited to attend the in-person or virtual recognition ceremony to receive the award.
+- All awardees are invited to attend the recognition ceremony to receive the award.

 - No application-specific feedback or information about the outcome of Award Panel decisions can be provided prior to the official notification of the award recipients.

 Visit this link to go to a preview document for the three application types (Individual, Local, and National Applications) to better inform your submission.
 This PDF is for reference only, all submissions must be entered into the online application to be considered.
 Applications are considered final once submitted and cannot be modified, please review carefully before submitting.

 Tips in preparing/writing your submission: